Skip to content

 1 / 1

-The company reports that Japanese operations calculations are based on the 'Act on the Rational Use of Energy' and the 'Act on Promotion of Global Warming Counter measured', while for overseas operations calculations are based on the IPCC GHG Protocol.
+The company reports that the calculations for its Japanese operations are based on the 'Act on the Rational Use of Energy' and the 'Act on Promotion of Global Warming Counter measures', while overseas operations calculations are based on the Greenhouse Gas Protocol Initiative.

 • Water, chemical and pest management Water, chemical and pest management